This medication is also known under the following names in the USA:

 Take Aventyl orally at about the same time every day for better results.
 This also helps to improve medication adherence.

-Do not alter the dose of Aventyl without consulting the doctor.
+Do not alter the dose of Nortriptyline without consulting the doctor.
 To reduce the risk of adverse effects, a lower dose is typically prescribed at the beginning of the treatment.

-Strictly follow the dosing schedule, and do not stop taking Aventyl even if the symptoms do not improve immediately.
+Strictly follow the dosing schedule, and do not stop taking Nortriptyline even if the symptoms do not improve immediately.
 The effects of the drug will gradually develop over a few weeks.

 In case of overdose, seek medical attention immediately.
 Go to the nearest hospital or call a local Poison Control Center.
 If you take too much Aventyl, you may have difficulty breathing and feel drowsy or dizzy.
 Symptoms like muscle weakness and stiffness, seizures, fever, tachycardia, arrhythmia and vomiting may also occur.
 Seek medical help even if you do not experience these symptoms.